KatherineMEnright/Peanut/README.md

        license="public domain"
        url="https://upload.wikimedia.org/wikipedia/commons/thumb/8/8b/GEORGE_WASHINGTON_CARVER_-_ONE_OF_AMERICA%27S_GREAT_SCIENTISTS_-_NARA_-_535694.jpg/2139px-GEORGE_WASHINGTON_CARVER_-_ONE_OF_AMERICA%27S_GREAT_SCIENTISTS_-_NARA_-_535694.jpg">

+Today, the U. S. is the fourth-largest peanut producer, after China, India, and Nigeria.
 At the turn of the century recipes began to appear for the food that would become a ubiquitous American staple——peanut butter.
+Yet Americans consume the greatest quantity of peanuts annually of any nation, a phenomenon due at least in part to the widespread popularity of peanut butter, which is a distinctly North American foodstuff—in 2020, 56% of U.S.-grown peanuts were processed into peanut butter.[^13]

 <param ve-iframe src="https://search.alexanderstreet.com/embed/token/05c7goj5c9i7ocho6krjac9j?account_id=11311&usage_group_id=103838">